Maven Dependency Management with Selenium

 Maven is a POM (project object model) based build automation and project management tool written in Java.
 However, it is compatible with projects written in C#, Python, Ruby.
 Developers or Automation testers face a common problem while using versions of JAR’s/dependencies as all of their code is placed in Eclipse, IntelliJ.

-As per research by the International Journal of Computer Techniques, 65% of Programmers use Eclipse as their IDE and out of them, more than 65% uses Maven as their build tool.
-So, it is the most popular build management tool in the market.
+As per research by the International Journal of Computer Techniques, 65% of programmers use Eclipse as their IDE and out of them, more than 65% uses Maven as their build tool.
+Hence, it is the most popular build management tool in the market.

-Facts: Many users get confused by facing many dependencies in the Maven Dependency folder without adding them through pom.xml, or manually, this is because some dependencies depend on other dependencies so if one wants to add them then they add dependent dependencies automatically, this feature is known as a transitive dependency.
+Facts: Many users get confused by facing multiple dependencies in the Maven Dependency folder without adding them through pom.xml, or manually.
+This is because some dependencies depend on other dependencies, so if one wants to add them then they add dependent dependencies automatically, this feature is known as a transitive dependency.
 One can refer to the guide offered by Maven Apache.

-For example, let a Selenium Tester add Selenium 3.14.0 version using Maven pom.xml.
+For example, let a Selenium Tester add Selenium 3.14.0 version using Maven pom.xml (as shown below).
 After adding it, some other JARs also get added like selenium-API, selenium-chrome-driver, selenium-edge-driver.